opencord/voltha/voltha/extensions/pki/onu/IntervalMetrics.md

 | key_report_message_count        | This attribute counts key_report PLOAM messages transmitted. |
 | acknowledge_message_count       | This attribute counts acknowledge PLOAM messages transmitted.
 It includes all forms of acknowledgement, including those transmitted in response to a PLOAM grant when the ONU has nothing to send. |
 | sleep_request_message_count     | This attribute counts sleep_request PLOAM messages transmitted. |

+# Remaining Work Items

+- The enable/disable of a PM group (CLI/NBI) should control whether or not a PM interval is collected